 Up Next was Oriental Market.
 This place has Filipino foods.
 We tasted Lumpia (right) and Longanissa.
 Both were very good.
 Lumpia is like an egg roll and filled with vegetables.
 Longanissa is a Filipino sausage.
 Also very good.
 Here is a great article about Oriental Mart written by Bon Appetit.

 Next- Pike Place Chowder.
 There is an awesome story about how this chowder came to be and you can read about it here.
 Let me say, this chowder was worth standing in line for.
 We did not have to stand in line for this chowder but stand in line you will, unless you get there during non-peak hours.
 Each time we walked by the line wove outside and down the alley.
 Worth it though!

 Here is a blurry picture of Beechers Handmade Cheese.
 This place has purely handcrafted artisan cheese.
 You can watch cheese being made in the window, or as I like to call it, the stuff that dreams are made of, happening right before your eyes.

 The crackers that they served the cheese on are also one of the products that Beecher’s make.
 They are the perfect cracker for cheese sampling because they are nice and thick- they don’t crumble when you take a bit.
 They can be purchased on Amazon here.

 Our last stop was at Pear Deli & Shoppe.
 If memory serves me right, this little sandwich consisted is called the”Lusty Loin”.
 It looks like a simple sandwich, yet it is anything but.
-The sandwich consisted of arugula, goat cheese and a red onion marmelade, and brined pork loin all dusted with fennel pollen.
+The sandwich consisted of arugula, goat cheese, and a red onion marmalade, and brined pork loin all dusted with fennel pollen.
 Isn’t everything better with goat cheese?

 This foodie tour was such a fantastic experience.
 We wouldn’t have sampled a fraction of the food that we did if it weren’t for this tour.
 The history lessons that our tour guide gave along the way were fun, too.